kizito9898/IT-Documentation/ITGlue/IT-Documentation-Templates.md

 3. **Notify the User**
    - Provide them with the new password securely (phone call or IT Glue secure note).
    - Advise them to update their credentials across devices.
+---
 ## **5. VPN Issues Troubleshooting**

 # Issue: VPN Connection Not Working
-## Overview

 User reports they are unable to connect to the company VPN.
 ## Troubleshooting Steps
 1. **Verify Internet Connection**
    - Ensure the user can browse the web.